-As mentioned in Section 2 above, 2181 budgets are normally prepared in sets of two: one providing a line-item budget for the current contract year and another for the next contract year.
-Most center operations contracts are initially awarded with a 2-year base period.
+As mentioned in Section 2 above, 2181 budgets are normally prepared in sets of two: (i) one providing a line-item budget for the current contract year and (ii) providing another line-item budget for the next contract year.
+Most center operations contracts are initially awarded with a two-year base period.
 In this case, the initial 2181 budgets that are prepared upon contract award are for the first contract year and the second contract year.
 Except for the final year of the contract, this pattern is maintained throughout the life cycle of the contract.
-For example, when the contract enters its second year, the required pair of 2181 budgets will cover the second year of the contract (which will be the "current year") and the third contract year (which will then be considered as the "next year").
+For example, when the contract enters its second year, the required pair of 2181 budgets will cover the second year of the contract (which will be the Current Year) and the third contract year (which will then be considered as the Next Year).

-If a contract is initially awarded with a 3-year base period, it will also be necessary for the contractor to maintain a "base year 3" budget, but only during the first contract year.
-After the first contract year has been completed, the contract returns to the normal pattern, in which the requirement is only for the maintenance of "current year" and "next year" 2181's.
-This is discussed more fully in the later section that provides detailed requirements for 2181 Contract Center Operations Budgets.
+If a contract is initially awarded with a three-year base period, it will also be necessary for the contractor to maintain a Base Year Three budget, but only during the first contract year.
+After the first contract year has been completed, the contract returns to the normal pattern, in which the requirement is only for the maintenance of Current Year and Next Year 2181s.
+This is discussed more fully in a later section that provides detailed requirements for 2181 Contract Center Operations Budgets.

-Whenever the current year budget is being revised, it is also necessary to: (1) identify any adjustments that are of an ongoing nature (such as those that might involve permanently deleting or adding slots; (2) accurately calculate the impact of such changes on the next contract year, and (3) revise the 2181 budget for the next year accordingly (also the base year three budget if one is being maintained.).
+Whenever the current year budget is being revised, it is also necessary to: (i) identify any adjustments that are of an ongoing nature such as those that might involve permanently deleting or adding slots; (ii) accurately calculate the impact of such changes on the next contract year, and (iii) revise the 2181 budget for the next year accordingly and the Base Year Three budget if one is being maintained.

-Maintaining an updated "next-year" cost estimate in this manner will provide for a smoother transition from one contract year to another and will help avoid budget related issues from developing between DOL and the contractor.
-The current AAPP Estimated Cost Profile, which DOL makes available to the contractor, will facilitate the preparation of "next year" budgets.
-Under normal conditions regional offices are expected to keep center contracts in agreement with the AAPP Estimated Cost Profile.
-Questions or concerns about dollar amounts that are contained in AAPP Estimated Cost Profiles may be referred to Job Corps Office of Job Corps financial staff.
+Maintain a current next-year cost estimate in this manner will provide for a smoother transition from one contract year to another and will help avoid budget related issues from developing between DOL and the contractor.
+The current AAPP Estimated Cost Profile, which DOL makes available to the contractor, will facilitate the preparation of next-year budgets.
+Under normal conditions Regional Offices are expected to keep center contracts in agreement with the AAPP Estimated Cost Profile.
+Questions or concerns about dollar amounts that are contained in AAPP Estimated Cost Profiles may be referred to Employment and Training Administration Budget Office staff.

-8. Integration of Financial Management Systems.
+8. Integration of Financial Management Systems

-The requirements and procedures of this Appendix have been designed in way that is intended to ensure or promote consistency of data across different aspects of center financial management: DOL/Job Corps allocation of funds for center contracts; contractual documents concerning cost and funding; detailed operational budgeting; monthly cost reporting; and contractor vouchering for payments.
+The requirements and procedures of this appendix have been designed in a way that is intended to ensure or promote consistency of data across different aspects of center financial management: DOL/Job Corps allocation of funds for center contracts, contractual documents concerning cost and funding, detailed operational budgeting, monthly cost reporting, and contractor vouchering for payments.

 a.
-Job Corps Fund Allocation System (JFAS).
+Job Corps Fund Allocation System (JFAS)